Kwiziq community member

 Yes, I know I'm a pedant!!

-This relates to:Using el que, la que, los que, las que = the one/ones who/that (relative pronouns) -
+This question relates to:Spanish lesson "Using el que, la que, los que, las que = the one/ones who/that (relative pronouns)"

 Kwiziq language super star